rafagana/network-telemetry-sensor/README.md

-# network-telemetry-sensor
+# FlowVault-eBPF - network-telemetry-sensor
 Real-time, observer-contamination-free network packet streaming.
-Here is a highly professional, technically precise, and engaging rewrite of your `README.md` introduction.

-This version speaks directly to the pain points of network security researchers and clearly positions your project as the elegant, low-cost solution they’ve been looking for.

----

-# FlowVault-eBPF: High-Fidelity Distributed Network Telemetry for ML Research
+# FlowVault-eBPF - High-Fidelity Distributed Network Telemetry for AI Research

-Most machine learning-driven Intrusion Detection Systems (IDS) are trained on synthetic, low-resolution, or out-of-context datasets.
+Most machine AI-driven Intrusion Detection Systems (IDS) are trained on synthetic, low-resolution, or out-of-context datasets.
 Generating high-quality, real-time network data for AI research has traditionally been blocked by three systemic hurdles:

-1. **The Physical TAP Bottleneck:** High-fidelity data collection usually relies on expensive physical network TAPs, which are cost-prohibitive and highly restrictive to deploy across distributed edge or enterprise environments.
+1. **The Physical TAP Bottleneck:** High-fidelity data collection usually relies on expensive physical network TAPs which are highly restrictive to deploy across distributed edge environments.
 2. **The Batch-Processing Lag:** Traditional PCAP capture tools are designed for offline forensic analysis.
-They lack the real-time streaming capabilities required to feed active, online machine learning inference engines.
+They lack the real-time streaming capabilities required to feed active, online AI inference engines.
-3. **The Data Resolution Crisis:** Traditional user-space interface-based packet capture (like standard `libpcap`) suffers from packet drops under load and poor timestamp resolution, leading to degraded feature quality for ML models.
+3. **The Data Resolution Crisis:** Traditional interface-based packet capture (like standard `libpcap`) suffers from packet drops under load and poor timestamp resolution, leading to degraded feature quality for AI models.

 **FlowVault-eBPF** breaks these barriers.
 It is a lightweight, production-grade, distributed data engineering pipeline designed to capture, structure, and stream raw network telemetry with zero-copy efficiency.